Ultimate San Bernardino Real Estate Investing Guide for 2026

 Housing

-San Bernardino Housing 2024
+San Bernardino Housing 2026

-The city of San Bernardino shows a median home market worth of , the state has a median market worth of , while the figure recorded throughout the nation is .
+The city of San Bernardino shows a median home market worth of , the total state has a median market worth of , while the figure recorded throughout the nation is .

-In the rental property market, the median gross rent in San Bernardino is .
-The entire state’s median is , and the median gross rent in the country is .
+Looking at the rental residential market, San Bernardino has a median gross rent of .
+The state's median is , and the median gross rent throughout the United States is .

 Housing Quick Stats